nelbin4/openttdprodboost/README.md

 ---

-*Created by Nelbin4 github.com/nelbin4 for enhanced economic realism in OpenTTD.*
+Created by [Nelbin4](https://github.com/nelbin4) for enhanced economic realism in OpenTTD.